Constraint-Lab/Constraint-Lab.github.io/_posts/2023-08-16-hashicorp.markdown

 ---
 title: Is HashiCorp a Broken Brand?
 tags: hashicorp branding
 excerpt: Is HashiCorp's decision to change their software license a breaking of their brand promise, similar to Halston's fatal deal with JCPenney?
-This article delves into the implications of HashiCorp's shift from MPL 2.0 to BSL, comparing it to other tech companies like MongoDB and Elastic.
+This article delves into the implications of HashiCorp's shift from MPL 2.0 to BSL, comparing it to other tech companies like Mongodb and Elastic.
 Analyzing key factors such as switching costs, scale economies, branding, and network economies, it examines whether HashiCorp's move is a strategic misstep or a well-calculated business decision.
 ---

 > What it means to have a brand is you’ve made a promise to people. - Seth Godin